cjscheller/serverless-api-framework/README.md

 -   [Middy](https://github.com/middyjs/middy) for middleware in Lambda handlers
 -   [AJV](https://github.com/ajv-validator/ajv) for validation.

-Only inteneded for personal use.
+Only intended for personal use.

 ## Routes